YasolQIPSolver/yasol.github.io/docs/QMips.md

 \end{align}

-In this case variable z<sub>ij</sub> must identify if airplane i was not scheduled in time slot j in the initial plan but in the fixed plan resulting in costs f for this plane.
+In this case variable $z_{i,j}$ must identify if airplane $i$ was not scheduled in time slot $j$ in the initial plan but in the fixed plan resulting in costs $f$ for this plane.

 **Restricting the universal variables:** <br>
-By choosing the domains of the universal variables S and L carefully the user already can limit the influence of the universal variables.
+By choosing the domains of the universal variables $S$ and $L$ carefully the user already can limit the influence of the universal variables.
 Nevertheless, some scenarios should not be considered: For example one might want to allow the time windows for some airplane to consist of only one time slot.
 However, this should not be the case for all airplanes, since this would constitute a rather implausible event.
 One conceivable demand for the time windows could be that on average the time windows have a length of 2 (i.e. consist of two time slots).
 Thus, the universal variables L should not only be forced to lie within some bounds, but also within a specific polytope.
 The polytope for this example would require the following additional constraint:

 <!-- ![Polytope](images/Polytope.png) -->